Sometimes it is really red and I get cystic acne over the redness. Not pleasant at all.

 I found that during times of calm and greater self-confidence the rosacea reduced and rarely flared up.
 At times when my self confidence and esteem were low it increased.
 I feel possibly rosacea is a sign of extreme sensitivity to the world.
 Sensitive in our own skin, sensitive to people, sensitive to criticism and more.
 There is nothing wrong with being sensitive by the way, but we need to take time out and find ways to accept who we are, and in the long term eventually love who we are.
 This is part of the process of growing as a person and I feel some childhood experiences as well as the delayed shock of my father’s passing caused a flood of hormones, and caused feelings that had been buried to come to the surface.
 So much so they came straight to my skin, almost a flashing beacon saying “I am in deep distress here!!
 Help me”.

-So What Can Be Done To Find Balance or Manage Rosacea?
+What Can Be Done To Manage Rosacea?

 Personally I did not go the topical steroids route, but I can understand why some with more severe rosacea would use them.
 For me, I am taking an inside out approach.